 First, it provides the convenience and efficiency of brevity.

-Suppose, for example, the resources foo, bar and baz, which are
+Suppose, for example, the resources foo, bar, and baz are

 contained in the same document.
 Since serving all of the